-In our Shared environment, we maintain backups of your cPanel on a daily/weekly/monthly schedule to make it easy to roll back when you need to.
+In our Shared environment, we maintain backups of your cPanel daily/weekly/monthly to make it easy to roll back when you need to.

 And managing your backups means you have the power to perform restores when you need any files or a cPanel restored, instead of having to wait on a support ticket because you can do it yourself in WHM.

-In addition to running backups, you're also responsible for updating most of your software, PHP versions, modules, etc. On a VPS, you can install third-party software; for instance, if you don't opt-in for a cPanel, you can install and use a different control panel.
-But then you would need to keep track of when that software has updates or patches rolled out because, in addition to new features, updates also become available if any vulnerabilities or issues are identified.
+In addition to running backups, you're also responsible for updating most of your software, PHP versions, modules, etc. You can install third-party software; for instance, if you don't opt-in for a cPanel, you can install and use a different control panel.
+But then you would need to keep track of when that software has updates or patches rolled out because, in addition to new features, updates become available if any vulnerabilities or issues are identified.

 Suppose you decide to use CentOS and WHM/cPanel.
-In that case, our administrators will handle scheduling the routine updates so that they're installed automatically and pushing out patches if any significant vulnerabilities are identified.
+In that case, our administrators will handle scheduling the routine updates to install them automatically and push out patches if any significant vulnerabilities are identified.
 In some instances, they may notify you that the updated version of something like PHP is available on your server.
 Still, they won't automatically switch any of your sites to use it because you may need to make changes or perform some testing before implementing it.

 If you're ready to proceed with a VPS, then you'll want to add these articles to your reading list.
 In addition to our Knowledgebase, cPanel's documentation will be an invaluable resource for more information on managing your server in WHM.